Hygiene: Middle Ages

-Contrary to popular belief, and although some of the Early Christian leaders, such as Boniface I, condemned bathing as unspiritual, bathing and sanitation were not lost in Europe with the collapse of the Roman Empire.
+Contrary to popular belief, bathing and sanitation were not lost in Europe with the collapse of the Roman Empire.
+Starting in the early Middle Ages, popes situated baths within church basilicas and monasteries.
+Pope Gregory the Great promoted bathing as a bodily need.
+The use of water in many Christian countries is partly due to Biblical toilet etiquette which encourages washing after all instances of defecation.
+Bidet and bidet showers were used in regions where water was considered essential for anal cleansing.
 Public bathhouses were common in medieval Christendom larger towns and cities such as Constantinople, Paris, Regensburg, Rome and Naples.
 Great bathhouses were built in Byzantine centers such as Constantinople and Antioch.